 The Honors College will hold infosessions and provide opportunities for students to rehearse presentations between March 15 - April 10, 2019.

-If you have any questions related to the Capstone Showcase, please contact Dean Matsuda.
+If you have any questions related to the Capstone Showcase, please contact Matt Matsuda, Academic Dean of the Honors College.